hpsim/OGL/README.md

-scaling | 1.0 | Scale the complete system by the scaling factor forceHostBuffer  | false | whether to copy to host before MPI calls export | false | write the complete system (matrix and rhs) to disk as .mtx file using controlDict/writeControl writeGlobal | false | convert all indices to global indices
+scaling | 1.0 | Scale the complete system by the scaling factor forceHostBuffer  | false | whether to copy to host before MPI calls export | false | write the complete system (matrix and rhs) to disk as .mtx file using controlDict/writeControl writeGlobal | false | convert all indices to global indices when exporting .mtx files

 ### Supported Solver
 Currently, the following solver are supported